newyorkconservative/newyorkconservative.github.io/_posts/2018-08-25-twitter-censorship-and-privacy-concerns.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>11.
-This month I started a new account - I figured I would change things up a little bit - rather than getting involved in the "Big Conversation" I would stop following people who I politically disagree with and just stick with my favorite Conservative political commentators.
+This month I started a new account - I figured I would change things up a little bit - rather than getting involved in the "Big Conversation" I would stop following people who I politically disagree with refrain from making comments to them, lest I get driven off of the platform again, and just stick with my favorite Conservative political commentators.
 Well it did not take long to start getting into trouble. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->